Alexander Balashov (speedway rider)

 Alexander Balashov (born 28 May 1967) is a former international speedway rider from Russia.

 Speedway career

-Balashov is a three times world champion winning the gold medal at the Individual Ice Speedway World Championship in the 1994 Individual Ice Speedway World Championship, 1996 Individual Ice Speedway World Championship and 1998 Individual Ice Speedway World Championship.
+Balashov is a three-time world champion, winning the gold medal at the Individual Ice Speedway World Championship in the 1994 Individual Ice Speedway World Championship, 1996 Individual Ice Speedway World Championship and 1998 Individual Ice Speedway World Championship.

-In addition he won the Team Ice Racing World Championship seven times (1992, 1993, 1994, 1996, 1997, 1998 and 1999).
+In addition, Balashov won the Team Ice Racing World Championship seven times (1992, 1993, 1994, 1996, 1997, 1998 and 1999).

-In August 1998, he broke the track record at Brandon Stadium using ice spike tyres.
+In August 1998, Balashov broke the track record at Brandon Stadium using ice spike tyres.